pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/signatures.md

 This is consistent with the idea that "I wrote this document" and "I saw this document" are distinct statements with different consequences.
 This is crucial in the case of an automated timestamping service that makes no claims about the accuracy of document contents.

+The OPS packet contains a "nesting" flag that controls whether an inner OPS signature is included in the data signed over by the outer OPS signature.
+If a Timestamp signature were constructed and placed the same way as a Document signature, it might be possible to reconcile the above variations in semantics.

 We therefore define type 0x40 Timestamp signatures as follows:

 * A type 0x40 timestamp signature is made over a document, and constructed the same way as a type 0x00 signature (does this imply we need a type 0x41 signature too?).
 * It is only valid if made by a (sub)key with the timestamping usage flag.
 * It conveys no opinion about the validity of the document; it only claims that the document existed at the time the signature was made.
 * It can be made over an otherwise unsigned document, or it can be one of many signatures over the same document.
-* It makes no claims about any other signatures on the document.
 * It may be used anywhere that a document signature may be used.

-Countersigning a signed document is done using the type 0x50 third party confirmation signature.
+Countersigning a signature packet only (i.e. without the associated document) is done using the type 0x50 third party confirmation signature.

 ## Specification of Third Party Confirmation signatures